openstack-k8s-operators/ci-framework/ci_framework/roles/set_openstack_containers/README.md

         name: set_openstack_containers
 ```

-### Update all the openstack servicess containers env vars with podified-ci-testing for a single operator `baremetal`
+### Update all the openstack services containers env vars with podified-ci-testing for a single operator `baremetal`

 It is used in edpm_deploy_baremetal role to update the UEFI image
 ```yaml